-The Vietnam War helped shape a generation of Americans, none more than the 2.7 million who served in Southeast Asia.
-In honor of National Vietnam War Veterans Day on March 29, signed into law in 2017 by President Donald J. Trump, AARP spoke with six veterans of the war about their most vivid memories — and about what they want Americans today to know or remember.
+The Vietnam War helped shape a generation of Americans, none more so than the 2.7 million who served in Southeast Asia.
+In honor of National Vietnam War Veterans Day on March 29 (signed into law by then President Donald J. Trump in 2017), AARP spoke with six veterans of the war about their most vivid memories and what they want Americans today to know or remember.

 Most vivid memory: his first time landing in Vietnam, after being stationed in Tokyo

 “We had flown a 10-hour reconnaissance mission from Okinawa, along the coast of China, then into the Gulf of Tonkin, and did reconnaissance between Haiphong and Hainan Island, which was Chinese.
 When we landed at 2 in the morning, we got out of that airplane — and understand, this is my first trip to Vietnam.
 It’s hot and it’s sticky.
 The Marines are on Monkey Mountain, artillery is firing out into the jungle, there are flare ships dropping flares.
 I got a sidearm and bandolier ammunition.
 And to be frank, when I think back, I think, How did I get into this John Wayne movie, anyway?”

 What Americans should know: Wandering into war doesn’t always end well.

 “I think the most important thing is that going to war is such an important decision made by our political leaders.
 And when you think back during my lifetime, World War II, clearly the Japanese attack on Honolulu precipitated that.
 The second nation conflict was Korea, and Harry Truman made a decision to stop the aggression from the North into the South.
 Vietnam, that was something that we just kind of wandered into over a period of years.
 So going to war, I think, is one of those critical things that a president and Congress does.
 And we haven’t done a decent job, since World War II and Korea, in debating and articulating what the mission was and what our goal was and what our strategy was.”